Berkekoksal/Udemig-Film-Project/README.md

 <h1> Udemig-Film Project </h1>

-In this project, I made a simple movie website using html and css.
+In this project, I made a simple movie website using HTML and CSS.

 <h2>Technologies</h2>